bkindtoall/Word-Counter/readme.md

 ## Install Instructions:

-- Clone from github.com on terminal using "git clone https://github.com/bkindtoall/WordCounter.git"

 In Terminal, In the WordCounter directory:
+- Clone from github.com: _git clone https://github.com/bkindtoall/WordCounter.git_
-- Run mcs WordCounter.cs to create executable
+- Run _mcs WordCounter.cs_ to create executable
-- Run the executable WordCounter.exe
+- Run the executable with Mono, _mono WordCounter.exe_

 ## Support and contact details